simon-m-mudd/funmixer_apptainer/readme_apptainer.md

 ## Now, build the container

 The apptainer container is built using instructions in the `funmixer_apptainer.def`.
-It assumes you have this file in the directory structure that you created when you cloned this repository.
-That is `/path/to/this/repo/funmixer/apptainer/`
+It assumes you have this file in the base directory of funmixer after cloning.
+That is `/path/to/this/repo/funmixer/`
-The `.def` file reads the `requirements.yaml` file from a relative path so don't move either the `.def` file or the `requirements.yaml` file.
+The `.def` file reads the `requirements.yaml` file from a relative path (in this case just `./`) so don't move either the `.def` file or the `requirements.yaml` file.

 In the directory with `funmixer_container.def` run: